 If you don’t want to keep track of what you’re eating: You’re going to need to make some changes to your diet.
 First and foremost, dump the soda, and cut out sugar.

 Eat Real Food

-Although I’m actually trying to bulk up, switching to a more natural Paleo Diet (which I explain here) has caused me to lose close to 10 pounds in the past three months.
-I haven’t lost any muscle, I’ve just dropped my body fat % WAY down.
-If it can work for me, and it can work for tens of thousands of people across the country, it can certainly work for you.
+Although I’m actually trying to bulk up, switching to a more natural Paleo Diet (which I explain here) has caused me to lose close to 10 pounds of fat and maintaining my muscle mass.

 Don’t Use Supplements

 Every single day, there’s a new ad for a weight loss supplement that promises incredible results in a short amount of time without having to do any diet or exercise change.